Degico/Fort.js/README.md

 ```
 Additionally if you prefer the bottom rather the top, just change `top: 0;` to `bottom: 0;` in the stylesheet.

+Worried about the height?
+Crack open the stylesheet and change `height: 4px;` to your liking.

 **Gradients?**
 Yup.
 All preset in the stylesheet.
 Just comment the regular background and uncomment the gradient background.
 Now choose your colors!